Eastwind Airlines Flight 517: Investigation and aftermath

 The NTSB investigated the incident, with a particular focus on determining whether the events of Flight 517 were related to previous Boeing 737 crashes.

 During the investigation, the NTSB found that prior to the June 9 incident, flight crews had reported a series of rudder-related events on the incident aircraft, including abnormal "bumps" on the rudder pedals and uncommanded movement of the rudder.

-Investigators conducted interviews with the pilots of Flight 517, and removed rudder components from the aircraft for examination, which helped to establish the cause of the previous crashes of United Flight 585 and USAir Flight 427.
-The LINTS determined that all three incidents could be explained only by pilot error or a malfunction of the rudder system, and, based partly on post-accident interviews with the Flight 517 pilots, concluded that rudder malfunctions were likely to have caused all three incidents.
+Investigators conducted interviews with the pilots of Flight 517, and removed rudder components from the aircraft for examination, which helped to establish the cause of the previous crashes of United Airlines Flight 585 and USAir Flight 427.
+The NTSB determined that all three incidents could be explained only by pilot error or a malfunction of the rudder system, and, based partly on post-accident interviews with the Flight 517 pilots, concluded that rudder malfunctions were likely to have caused all three incidents.

 The NTSB also determined that, unlike the United or USAir accidents, the rudder problem on Flight 517 occurred earlier in the landing process and at a higher speed, which increased airflow over the other control surfaces of the aircraft, allowing the pilots to overcome the rudder-induced roll.

-N221US was repaired and returned to service with Eastwind Airlines until the airline ceased operations in 1999.
-On July 17, 1996, N221US was operating as Eastwind Flight 507 to Trenton-Mercer Airport, when the flight crew witnessed the explosion and crash of TWA Flight 800 directly in front of them.
+N221US returned to service with Eastwind Airlines and continued to operate for them until the airline ceased operations in 1999.
+On July 17, 1996, N221US was operating as Eastwind Airlines Flight 507 to Trenton-Mercer Airport, when the flight crew witnessed the explosion and crash of TWA Flight 800 directly in front of them.
 Flight 507's crew were the first to report the accident to air traffic control.
-The aircraft was placed into storage at Indy South Greenwood Airport in 1999, and was scrapped in 2000.
+The aircraft was placed into storage at Greenwood–Leflore Airport in 1999, and was scrapped in 2000.

+In popular culture

+The Discovery Channel Canada / National Geographic TV series Mayday dramatized the incident of Flight 517 and the subsequent 737 rudder investigation in a 2007 episode titled "Hidden Danger".